uncw-library/vivo-docker2/README.md

 Our use-case is:
 - One userdata.ttl file (turtle fileformat), created outside of Vivo, holding all the site data for profiles.
 Place it at ./instanceData/turtles/userdata.ttl.
 When starting the vivo instance, userdata.ttl is autoingested into Vivo.
 - One folder with profile images, created outside of Vivo.
 Place it at ./instanceData/uploads.
 Check that the namespaces file in that folder has your site's namespace.
-- One featuredFaculty.ttl file, created outside of Vivo, holding site data for our custom FeaturedFaculty homepage display.
-Place it at ./instanceData/turtles/featuredFaculty.ttl.
+- One featuredProfile.ttl file, created outside of Vivo, holding site data for our custom FeaturedProfile homepage display.
+Place it at ./instanceData/turtles/featuredProfile.ttl.

 To do a data refresh, replace some files in ./instanceData with a new version.
 Restarting Vivo autoupdates any changes.